-It is a common misconception that to prove financial hardship you have to be the sole breadwinner for your family.
-This is simply not the case.
-Both a sole provider and an individual who provides essential financial support can prove financial hardship.
+It is a common misconception that to prove financial hardship in I-601 Waivers, you have to be the sole breadwinner for your family.
+Being the sole source of income for your family is insufficient, and by no means the case.

 You will also need papers to prove your response to the following questions:

-1. Why can’t you support your family from or in your home country?
+Why can’t you support your family from or in your home country?

-This is a two part question.
-If your family can’t go back to your home country with you, why can’t you send them money to support them from abroad?
-If your family can go with you to your home country, why can’t you support them there?
+- If your family can’t go back to your home country with you, why can’t you send them money to support them from abroad?

-2. Isn’t there someone else who can take over your current financial responsibilities?
+Isn’t there someone else who can take over your current financial responsibilities?